Dotagoodgogo/Map_Project/README.md

 10. Press 'S' key (Specular) to toggle rendering Specular light.
 11. Press 'V' key (Viewer) to toggle using a local viewer.
 12. Press 'Q' key to toggle viewing all the objects besides the floor.
-13. Press ESCAPE to exit.Some animation instructions：
+13. Press ESCAPE to exit.

 ## Skills Demonstrated

 - Points, lines, and polygons
 - Rotaion and translation
 - Shadows.
-Surfaces and normal vectors.
+Surfaces and normal vectors
-- Phong lighting.
+- Phong lighting
 - 3D rendering and shading techniques
 - 3D texturing
 - Experience with 3D modeling software